opendatalab/opendatalab-python-sdk/README.md

 ---

-**IMPORTANT**: OpenDataLab SDK status: WIP, which will not ensure the necessary compatibility of OpenAPI and SDK.
-As a result, please use the SDK with released version later.
+**IMPORTANT**: OpenDataLab SDK WIP, not ensure the necessary compatibility of OpenAPI and SDK.
+As a result, please use the SDK with the **latest** version.

-**Please wait for the released version!!!**

 ---